-Michigan Telephone Solicitation Act proposes hefty penalties
+Michigan Telephone Solicitation Act proposes hefty fines

 State legislators in Michigan have proposed a Telephone Solicitation Act that would impose hefty penalties for violating its provisions.
 Will this become a model for other states?
 Let’s have a look.